gyulanemeth/bluefox.email/email-sending-concepts/dmarc-new.md

 ---
-title: "DMARC: Unifying Email Authentication for Enhanced Security"
+title: DMARC (Domain-based Message Authentication, Reporting, and Conformance) | BlueFox Email
-description: "Learn how DMARC combines SPF and DKIM authentication with policy enforcement to protect domains from email spoofing and provide reporting on authentication results."
+description: DMARC is an email authentication protocol that unifies SPF and DKIM with policy enforcement and reporting.
+Learn what DMARC is, how it works, and why it matters for email security.
 thumbnail: /assets/glossary/dmarc-share.webp

 layout: post